devNavraj/advanced-computer-vision/README.md

 This project addressed the challenge of **Fine-Grained Visual Classification (FGVC)**, which requires distinguishing between highly similar sub-categories (e.g., different models of the same aircraft family).
 The goal was to systematically evaluate various deep learning techniques to find the optimal approach for the FGVC-Aircraft dataset (102 classes).

 ### Methodology & Techniques
-- **Systematic Model Evaluation:** A rigorous comparison was conducted between **VGG16** and **ResNet50**, testing multiple fine-tuning strategies (e.g., full fine-tuning vs. freezing the backbone) and learning rate schedulers (`StepLR`, `CosineAnnealingLR`, `ReduceLROnPlateau`).
+- **Systematic Model Evaluation:** A systematic comparison was conducted between **self-designed custom CNN** and **pre-trained ResNet50** models, along with transfer learning, fine-tuning strategies, applying different learning rate schedulers, and advanced data augmentation..
 - **Data Augmentation:** The impact of strong data augmentation techniques, including `RandomResizedCrop`, `ColorJitter`, and `RandomErasing`, was analyzed and shown to be critical for model generalization.
 - **Advanced CV Exploration:**
     - **Generative Adversarial Networks (GANs):** A **DCGAN** was implemented to generate synthetic aircraft images, exploring its potential for augmenting fine-grained datasets.
     - **Model Interpretability:** **DeepDream** was used to visualize the features learned by different convolutional layers of the ResNet-50 model, providing insight into what the model "sees" at different levels of abstraction.

 ### Key Outcomes
-- The **fine-tuned ResNet50 model achieved a test accuracy of 84.85%**, significantly outperforming VGG16 and proving its architectural superiority for this task.
+- The **fine-tuned ResNet50 model achieved a validation accuracy of approximately 66%**, significantly outperforming self-designed custom CNN model and proving its architectural superiority for this task.
-- The analysis concluded that a full fine-tuning approach combined with advanced data augmentation and an adaptive learning rate scheduler (`ReduceLROnPlateau`) was the most effective strategy.
+- The analysis concluded that a well-crafted fine-tuning approach combined with advanced data augmentation and an appropriate learning rate scheduler was the most effective strategy.
+- The self-designed CNN faces capacity vs. overfitting trade-offs and typically underperforms when compared to transfer learning and fine-tuning approach using ResNet50 on this fine-grained image classification task.
 - This project demonstrates a mature, scientific approach to model selection, training, and analysis.

 **Example of DeepDream visualization on an aircraft image:**